-When running the kolla-ansible CLI, additional arguments may be passed to ansible-playbook via the EXTRA\OPTS environment variable.
+When running the kolla-ansible CLI, additional arguments may be passed to ansible-playbook via the EXTRA_OPTS environment variable.

-kolla-ansible deploy -i INVENTORY is used to deploy and start all Kolla containers.
+kolla-ansible -i INVENTORY deploy is used to deploy and start all Kolla containers.

-kolla-ansible destroy -i INVENTORY is used to clean up containers and volumes in the cluster.
+kolla-ansible -i INVENTORY destroy is used to clean up containers and volumes in the cluster.

-kolla-ansible mariadb\recovery -i INVENTORY is used to recover a completely stopped mariadb cluster.
+kolla-ansible -i INVENTORY mariadb_recovery is used to recover a completely stopped mariadb cluster.

-kolla-ansible prechecks -i INVENTORY is used to check if all requirements are met before deployment for each of the OpenStack services.
+kolla-ansible -i INVENTORY prechecks is used to check if all requirements are meet before deploy for each of the OpenStack services.

-kolla-ansible post-deploy -i INVENTORY is used to do post deploy on deploy node to get the admin openrc file.
+kolla-ansible -i INVENTORY post-deploy is used to do post deploy on deploy node to get the admin openrc file.

-kolla-ansible pull -i INVENTORY is used to pull all images for containers.
+kolla-ansible -i INVENTORY pull is used to pull all images for containers.

-kolla-ansible reconfigure -i INVENTORY is used to reconfigure OpenStack service.
+kolla-ansible -i INVENTORY reconfigure is used to reconfigure OpenStack service.

-kolla-ansible upgrade -i INVENTORY is used to upgrades existing OpenStack Environment.
+kolla-ansible -i INVENTORY upgrade is used to upgrades existing OpenStack Environment.